tarwn/lessthandot-hugo/blogs/content/posts/2012-02-03-automatically-version-control-your-jenkins.md

 And I hate digging through backups to find something.

 What I really needed was a way to automatically push the configuration files into a mercurial repository.
-This would require no ongoing work from me, &#8216;backups' that are taken only when there are changes, and very easy browsing of differences between versions or over time.
+This would require no ongoing work from me, 'backups' that are taken only when there are changes, and very easy browsing of differences between versions or over time.
 Sold.

 ## Mercurial Repository